jlord/old-site/content/about.md

 I'm an urban designer turned open web developer—which isn't as odd as it sounds.
 I use technology to build tools to make the web more approachable.

-Most recently I've been working with Node.js and built up the Electron team while at GitHub.
-Here's my [resume](https://www.dropbox.com/s/wpxio5f0s321pqf/jlord-resume.pdf?dl=0)!

 I champion open knowledge, documentation, and kindness.
 Also: [open source is a privilege](/blog/osos-talk.html).

-Ok, lastly, I saw [all the paintings by Vermeer](http://jlord.us/vermeer/index.html)!
+Also, also!
+I saw [all the paintings by Vermeer](http://jlord.us/vermeer/index.html)!

 ---